luciancheng/luciancheng/README.md

-# 👋 Hi, I'm Lucian Cheng
+# 👋 Hi, I'm Lucian Cheng!

 ## 📚 About Me
 - I'm currently a fourth-year student studying Mechatronics and Biomedical Engineering at McMaster University.